 For a combination of units, operation is split so that there is a unit for defrosting and a unit for the heating operation.
 If two of the combination of units are operated, the OC is defrosted and then the OS is defrosted.
 If one of the combination of units is operated, the stopped unit is started, the unit that was operating is defrosted, and then the unit that was stopped before the control began is defrosted.
+Valve actuation patterns on the P model and EP model are the same.
 At that time, operation by the outdoor units that make up the combination is as shown in the table below.